 Wherever your audience likes to engage, they should be excited to see your content.

-It’s Time for Marketing (and Content Marketing) to Be Good
+It’s Time To Be Good

-Instead of blasting messages out to a mostly disinterested audience, GDPR provides the opportunity to do things differently.
+Instead of blasting messages out to a mostly disinterested audience, GDPR provides the opportunity to things differently.
 The fact that users will have to actively opt-in to receiving a clearly defined set of content means they won’t join your lists unless what you have is truly compelling.

 The days of being sneaky or coercive about “getting that email” so you can do whatever you want with it are over.